OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 - Only download the next major release after it goes to .3.
 For example, currently, on 2019.13.7, wait until 2020.3.1 is released.
 - Download the latest release

-The script below enforces some of those business rules.
+The PowerShell script below enforces some of those business rules.

 ```PowerShell
 $allowMajorUpgrade = $true